janwilmans/proposals/pXXXXR0_guarded_objects.md

 # Abstract

 In multithreaded programming locking mechanisms are used to prevent concurrent access to data.
-Common practice is to create a locking mechansim, lets say an **std::mutex** along side the data it is protecting.
+Common practice is to create a locking mechansim, lets say an **std::mutex** along side the **data** it is protecting.
-However, the relationship is only implied and expressed in code only by naming variables and/or 'doing it right' in all places.
+However, the relationship between the mutex and the data is only implied and expressed in code only by naming variables and/or 'doing it right' in all places.
 This proposal improves this by providing a way to clearly express the relationship and make it impossible to access the data without locking its associated guarding mechanism.

 # Revision History